SamGreenwood84/01-Team_Project-Christmas_Movie_Generator/README.md

 THEN first question modal will populate
 WHEN I make my selection(s)
-THEN five more question modals will populate after clicking forward arrow each time WHEN I do not make a selection
-THEN I will be altered at the end of the quiz to go back and make a selection WHEN all the selections are made and the Submit button THEN my next Christmas Movie will be revealed on the next page WHEN I have reviewed my selection movie card with Image, Title, Description, Stream Availibility, Rating and Release Date THEN I will  be able to click Next Movie to review other selections within the chosen criteria or click  to redo the quiz
+THEN five more question modals will populate after clicking forward arrow each time WHEN I do not make a selection and try to go to next question THEN I will be alerted to make a selection in order to advance WHEN all the selections are made and the Submit button is pressed THEN my next Christmas Movie will be revealed on the next page WHEN I have reviewed my selection movie card with Image, Title, Description, Stream Availability, Rating and Release Date THEN I will be able to click Next Movie to review other selections within the chosen criteria or click Start Over to redo the quiz
 ```

 ## Mockup